 Image Credit: Loren Bahls

-LM images of the valvocopula of M. pumila.
-The image on the left shows the entire valvocopula.
-The image on the right shows several partecta, with one partectum marked by an arrow.
+Light micrographs of the valvocopula of M. pumila.
+On the left, the entire valvocopula.
+On the right, several partecta, with one partectum marked by an arrow.